THEO-184/THEO-184/README.md

 <h3> 👨🏻•💻 About Me </h3>

+- 💻  &nbsp; I am a frontend Developer specializing in javaScript || TypeScript  && React.

+- 🤔 &nbsp;I have 2yrs self taught programming experience in javaScript but recently got a job after graduation.

+- 🎓 &nbsp; A graduate with Bsc Electrical and Electronic Engineering.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; A graduate with Bsc Electrical and Electronic Engineering.

-  🤔 &nbsp;I have 2yrs self taught programming experience in javaScript but recently got a job after graduation.

 - ✍️ &nbsp; Open to new opportunities both locally and remote🤔.

 - 🌱 &nbsp; Learning more about web3 and will be diving into it next year.